Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Related Work

 \section{Related Work}

 \paragraph{Geometric embeddings:} Initial work on geometric embeddings used points to model queries and answers~\cite{gqe}.
 Since queries can contain more than one answer, modeling queries as closed regions~\cite{query2box,cone,acone} improved the embedding quality.
 Boxes~\cite{query2box} and cones~\cite{cone,acone} have been used to model queries.
 Fundamentally, box models cannot represent negation, since the complement of a box is not a box.
 Similarly, cone models cannot exactly represent intersection because intersection of cones might produce a set of disconnected cones~\cite{acone}.
-We have chosen a box model to encode queries, and we show that, when the intersection operation comes after negation, we can approximate the resulting query embedding, therefore allowing to encode this particular type of negation.
+We have chosen a box model to encode queries, and implement negation as a geometric exclusion constraint, which works in the case `A but not B', which is the negation form typically found in knowledge graph queries.

 \paragraph{Embeddings for transitive relations.} Knowledge graph embedding methods that encode transitive relations such as RotPro~\cite{rotpro} models relations as rotations and implement an idempotent transformation by projection.
 Hierarchies, which are transitive, have been modeled by several approaches, such as using concentric circles~\cite{hake} or hyperbolic spaces ~\cite{nickel2017poincare}.
-However, these methods are tailored for link prediction (1-hop queries) and do support more complex queries because they do not provide mechanisms to compute intersection, negation or union of entities.
+However, these methods are tailored for link prediction (1-hop queries) and do not support more complex queries because they do not provide mechanisms to compute intersection, negation, or union of entities.

+\paragraph{Non-geometric embeddings.} Other types of methods have been proposed to address the multi-hop reasoning problem.
+Non-geometric methods use neural approaches to model logical operations~\cite{long-etal-2022-neural} or use Large Language Models (LLMs) to enhance query and entity representations~\cite{Phan_2025}.
+We exclude LLM-based methods because they operate on a fundamentally different paradigm.
+While LLMs use pre-trained external knowledge (mostly natural language), our method relies strictly on the graph topology and logical structure.
+Therefore, we consider LLM-based reasoning out of scope, as our objective is to map logical semantics to a geometric latent space to enable interpretable reasoning.